Sleepful/mymail/README.md

 First, create and env file: `cp env.example .env`, open the file and add the relevant secrets to your env file.
 Use `make live` to run a server during development with `--watch` capability.
+You may need to run `npm i` and `go mod tidy` to download dependencies.

 Notes: